Bradley-Hower/reading-notes/course-401-python/class-prep.md

 ##### What are 3 things I’ll start doing to “un-stick” myself whenever I get stuck on tough piece of code, logic, or feature?

 Take a break.
 Break it down into smaller pieces.
 Ask for help.

+## Data Structures and Algorithms

+## What is 1 of the more important things you should consider when deciding which data structure is best suited to solve a particular problem?

+## How can we ensure that we’ll avoid an infinite recursive call stack?

+## Things I want to know more about